srcfl/srcful-documentation/docs/energy-gateway/1-solaris.md

 1. **Direct connection**: The gateway connects directly to the inverter using a Modbus TCP connection.
 This is the most common way to connect the gateway to an inverter.

-2. **Via a Modbus TCP to RS485 converter**: If your inverter does not support Modbus TCP, you can use a Modbus TCP to RS485 converter to connect the gateway to the inverter.
-The RS485-to-Ethernet will allow you to consume Modbus RTU and expose it as Modbus TCP.
+2. **Via a Modbus TCP to RS485 converter**: If your inverter doesn't support Modbus TCP, you can still connect it to the Srcful Energy Gateway using a Modbus TCP to RS485 converter.
+The converter translates Modbus RTU (RS485) to Modbus TCP (Ethernet), allowing the gateway to communicate with the inverter that only support Modbus RTU.
+Modbus RTU is a single-master protocol, limiting communication to one device at a time.
+However, the converter acts as a bridge, enabling multiple devices to connect to the inverter via Modbus TCP.
 A list of compatible converters will be available soon.

 3. **Via a Modbus TCP Proxy**: Your inverter does support Modbus TCP but allow only one connection at a time.
 You can use a Modbus TCP Proxy to connect multiple devices to the inverter.
 This way, you keep whatever connection you have with the inverter and connect the gateway to the proxy.